joinmarket-webui/jamdocs/docs/index.md

 ## Getting Help

 Since there is no company or fixed team behind Jam or JoinMarket, your best bet to get help are public chat groups and public forums.
+Also make sure to have a look at the FAQ to get answers to frequently asked questions.

+[:octicons-arrow-right-24: Jam FAQ][faq]

 [:octicons-arrow-right-24: Jam Community Chat][tgJam]

 [:octicons-arrow-right-24: Jam Issues on GitHub][ghJam]

+[faq]: FAQ
 [tgJam]: https://t.me/JoinMarketWebUI
 [ghJam]: https://github.com/joinmarket-webui/joinmarket-webui/issues